FrancisVila/MFT_convert/content/en/docs/TransferCFT/Protocols_start_here/about_pesit/Defining_CFTSEND_in_PeSIT.md

 {
-    "title": "Defining CFTSEND in PeSIT",
+    "title": "Defining CFTSEND in PeSIT ",
     "linkTitle": "Defining CFTSEND in PeSIT",
     "weight": "200"
-}# <span id="Defining_CFTSEND_in_PeSIT"></span>Defining CFTSEND in PeSIT

-The CFTSEND object contains the parameters controlling the access to the data to be sent and the execution of the send process.
+}The CFTSEND object contains the parameters controlling the access to the data to be sent and the execution of the send process.

 When the transfer is initiated by a local SEND object explicitly containing